seqeralabs/tower-cli/USAGE.md

   Primary compute environment for workspace 'user' was set to 'my_aws_ce (1sxCxvxfx8xnxdxGxQxqxH)'
 ```

-#### Importing/Exporting a compute-env
+### Importing/Exporting a Compute Environment

-Using the `tw` CLI, it is possible to export and import a compute-env for reproducibility and versioning purposes.
+It is possible to export the configuration details for a Compute Environment in JSON format for scripting and reproducibility purposes.

 ```console
 $ tw compute-envs export --name=my_aws_ce my_aws_ce_v1.json